-In India, our personal choice to get married and have kids is everyone’s business.
+In India, our personal choice to get married (or to never get married) and have kids (or choosing not to have kids) is everyone’s business.
 I’ve been inundated by these questions hundreds of times, but rarely has anyone asked me if I’m happy, content and excited about the way my life is shaping up.
 For the record, I am, on most days.

 While many of my peers have chosen the well-trodden path of “settling down”, I prefer my seemingly unsettled ways.
 In 2019 alone, I’ve spent a month losing myself amid the awe-inspiring wonders of Iran and another, digital nomad-ing in Armenia.
 I’m typing this post sitting in a handwoven swing, hearing the chatter of birds, on the balcony of my current abode – a stone hut, surrounded by a gorgeous old oak forest in the Uttarakhand Himalayas.

 Despite being financially independent, in a mature relationship and passionate about what I do, I’m constantly told that I need to settle down.
-That I’m somehow shirking my responsibilities and being selfish.
+That by choosing to never get married or choosing to never have kids, I’m somehow shirking my responsibilities and being selfish.

 This stems from a deep societal conditioning that, sometimes even unknown to myself, I’ve been unlearning on my travels.
 After putting it off for many years, I finally decided to write this post for fellow dreamers, adventurers and rebels, who dream of doing life differently.

-There’s already a lot said and written in favor of marriage and kids, so all I seek to do is share an alternative perspective I’ve learnt on the road, one that I hope will convince you to think, question and consciously make your choices:
+There’s already a lot said and written in favor of marriage and kids.
+So all I seek to do is share an alternative perspective I’ve found on the road.
+One that I hope will convince you to think, question and consciously make your choices:

-Contrary to what Indian society will have you believe, these are intensely personal choices.
+Contrary to what Indian society will have you believe, deciding to never get married or have kids are intensely personal choices.